 Manufacturing equipment for your Leader can give you useful boosts for both combat (like Infantry, Cavalry and Range Attack), economy (like Food Production increase) and development (like Construction and Research Speed).
 This guides explains the basics of manufacturing equipment.

 In the Workshop there is a possibility to Manufacture Equipment.
 There is a large list of recipes for Helmets, Armor, Legs, Main-Hand, Off-Hand and Accessories.
 You can select the All Equipment option to select all possible recipes for an equipment slot.
 There is also an options to select the available equipment associated with a special event (via Event Equipment).
-To be able to manufacture equipment you need to have at least the required amount of each of the materials (but it is good to be careful with manufacturing equipment with materials of mixed quality, more about that below), a required amount of gold and a minimum required level for your Leader.
+To be able to manufacture equipment you need to have at least the required amount of each of the materials, a required amount of gold and a minimum required level for your Leader.
+You also first have to forge the lowest level of equipment, and you can only upgrade it one level at a time.
 Manufacturing does not happen instantaneous and the more expensive gear can take quite some time.
 You see the time required in the screen just before you start the manufacturing process.
-By default the highest quality of each of the required materials is used, if you want to change this to a lower level (e.g. when you want to manufacture an all blue gear and not waste one golden material) you can also change the materials in this final screen before starting the manufacturing process.
+In this screen you can also select the required materials slot and fuse or divide materials to a higher or lower level, in case you don't have the required grade, but you do have plenty of other grades of the same material.

 Beginners sometimes make the mistake of working on only one gear set that they use for various activities, but you should have a specialized gear set for each activity.
 The minimum you need is a gear set for Research, a set for Construction and one (defensive) Combat gear set.
 Later you will likely work on gear sets for each attacking Combat type (i.e. Infantry attack set, Ranged attack set, Cavalry attack set).
 In the Data menu there is a Boost Types overview that gives a set of best and available gear for each boost type, useful when deciding on specific equipment you want to manufacture.
 There is also a Gear overview with all available gear including pre composed gear sets for a number of activities.